anyscale/examples/video_generation_with_fastvideo/README.md

 # Generate videos with FastVideo

 This example demonstrates how to deploy the state-of-the-art video generation model as an Anyscale service using Fast Video.
+View the full code for this example [here](https://github.com/anyscale/examples/tree/main/video_generation_with_fastvideo).

 ## Install the Anyscale CLI